aljoshb/Remote_Procedure_Call/System_Manual.md

 The binder responds to the server with a follow up of NEW_REGISTRATION as part of the REGISTER_SUCCESS message that it sends to the server in the event of a successful registration.
 The rpc library returns a warning of PREVIOUSLY_REGISTERED to the server in the event that the server tries to re-register a function it has already sucdessfully registered in the past.

-## Functions Not Implemented

-All required functions were implemented.

-## Advanced Enhancement

-There were no advanced enhancements implemented for this project.